elchead/blog/content/_index.md

   <div class="home-content">

 I'm Adrian — an aspiring software craftsman and entrepreneur, linguaphile and salsero 🕺.
-See here what I'm doing now or my longer intro [here].
+See here what I'm doing [now](now) or my longer intro [here](about).
 Putting myself out here to connect with new, curious people.
 Reachouts are welcome 👋

   </div>